-You will need your library card to access most of these databases from any computer outside of the library.
-If you don't have a card you can still use them inside the library, using a library computer.
+You will need your library card to access most of these resources if using a computer outside of the library or via wifi.
+If you don't have a card you can still use all of these resources inside the library, using a library computer.

 Go to MasterFile Database